cleavr/cleaverdocs/content/documentation/new-sites.md

 2. Select **Sites**
 3. Select **Add a new site**
 4. Select your desired site type
 5. Fill in the domain name or select the option to use a free, SSL enabled Cleavr provided subdomain.
+[See www and non-www rules](#www-and-non-www-rules)
 6. Select whether or not you want to secure your site with SSL certificates - you can secure now or you can secure afterwards; if you secure after site creation, you have the additional option of applying a custom SSL certificate, such as one from Cloudflare for example

 <base-alert>